-The superintendent or designee will prepare specific factual findings and issue a written decision within five days after the hearing.
+The superintendent or designee will prepare specific factual findings, issue a written decision within five business days after the hearing, and provide the written decision to the student or parent/guardian.

+Appeal

-5. Appeal.
-Within 10 days after the decision of the superintendent, the student may appeal the decision to the Board.
+Within 10 business days after the decision of the superintendent, the student may appeal the decision to the Board.
 Failure to request an appeal within 10 days will result in a waiver of the right to appeal and the superintendent's decision will become final.